lungchu/MFRC522/README.md

     Open an issue on Github.

-#Code style
+Code style
 ----------

-Please use ``fixed integers``, see `stdint.h`_.
+Please use ``fixed integers``, see [stdint.h][stdint.h].
 Why?
 This library is compatible with different boards which use different architectures (16bit and 32bit.)
 Unfixed ``int`` variables have different sizes in different environments and may cause unpredictable behaviour.

-#Pin Layout
+Pin Layout
 ----------

 The following table shows the typical pin layout used: